hyzhak/ui-select-infinity/README.md

 # ui-select-infinity
-Extension of ui-select for support infinity list of items
+Extend `ui-select` with Infinity list of items feature.

 ## Installing